M2000Interpreter/Environment/utf8/pic.bas.utf8.txt

 Call SetWindowRgn(.hWnd, (0), False)
 End With
 End Sub
-Public Function RotateRegion(hRgn As Long, Angle As Single, ByVal piw As Long, ByVal pih As Long, ByVal size As Single) As Long
+Public Function RotateRegion(hRgn As Long, Angle As Single, ByVal piw As Long, ByVal pih As Long, ByVal Size As Single) As Long
 Dim k As Single, r As Single, aa As Single aa = (CLng(Angle! * 100) Mod 36000) / 100